tnichols217/notes/college/Extra Questions.md

 1. Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
 (300 words)
 2. Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
 (300 words)
 3. Consider your application as a whole.
 What do you personally want to emphasize about your application for the admission committee’s consideration?
 Highlight something that’s important to you or something you haven’t had a chance to share.
 Tell us, don’t show us (no websites please).
 (300 words)

+# Carnegic Mellon Qatar
+1. What interests you about studying Computer Science?
+(500-80)